June 26, 2020

 RELAY PEAK & BEYOND

 When I finally reached it, I could see the north end of Lake Tahoe in the distance, but I was too pooped to stay for long and enjoy it.
 It was time to head down and find somewhere to set up camp for the night.
-My feet ache and they need a little more TLC.
+My feet ache, and they need a little more TLC.

 As I watched the sun go down and ate my dinner, I looked over my map.
 That’s when I realized the extra miles I’d walked yesterday and today mean I might make it all the way to Watson Lake tomorrow.
 I’m almost half a day ahead of schedule!
-That means I’ll be getting to Tahoe City earlier than expected, and I can rest my weary feet.
+I’ll be getting to Tahoe City earlier than expected, and so I can rest my weary feet.
 Woohoo!!!

 DAY 4 OVERVIEW